Rubén Amaro Jr.

-Rubén Amaro Jr. (born February 12, 1965) is an American former professional baseball outfielder and General manager (GM).
+Rubén Amaro Jr. (born February 12, 1965) is an American former professional baseball outfielder, coach and executive.
 Amaro played in Major League Baseball (MLB) from 1991 to 1998.
 He was named the GM of the Philadelphia Phillies on November 3, 2008, succeeding Pat Gillick and remained in that position until September 10, 2015.
 He was previously the first base coach for the Boston Red Sox (2016–2017) and New York Mets (2018).
-He is the son of former MLB infielder and coach, Rubén Amaro Sr.

-Amaro is currently a color commentator for the Philadelphia Phillie's television broadcast and a contributor the 94.1 WIP Morning Show in Philadelphia.
+He is the son of former MLB infielder and coach, Rubén Amaro Sr. Amaro is currently a color commentator on Philadelphia Phillies television broadcasts and a contributor to the 94.1 WIP Morning Show in Philadelphia.
+He worked as an analyst for a 2024 AL Wild Card Series on ESPN Radio.

 Early life

 Born and raised in the Rhawnhurst neighborhood of Northeast Philadelphia, Amaro played Little League Baseball for Crispin Gardens.
 Amaro is Jewish; his mother Judy Amaro-Perez (née Herman) is of Russian-Jewish heritage and his father was a Catholic Mexican-Cuban.
 He was the Phillies’ batboy from 1980 to 1983 when his father, Rubén Amaro Sr., was their first base coach.

 Amaro graduated from William Penn Charter School in 1983, where he played baseball and soccer.
 He graduated from Stanford University in 1987.
 In 1985 and 1986, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League and was named an all-star both seasons.
 He was a member of the Stanford team that won the NCAA 1987 College World Series.
 He led the team in runs (77), triples (6), and stolen bases (38) that year.